dtrihinas/JCatascopia/JCatascopia/JCatascopia-Agent/README.md

 tar xvfz JCatascopia-Agent.tar.gz
 ```

 - Configure, via its config file, and install the Monitoring Agent.
-The Monitoring Agent is preconfigured with default properties, however, users are required to set the IP of the JCatascopia-Server(s) if not at localhost e.g.:
+The Monitoring Agent is pre-configured with default properties, however, users are required to set the IP of the JCatascopia-Server(s) if not at localhost e.g.:

 ```
 SERVER_IP=192.168.0.1
-eval "sed -i 's/server_ip=.*/server_ip=$SERVER_IP/g' JCatascopia-Agent-*/JCatascopiaAgentDir/resources/agent.properties"
+eval "sed -i 's/server.endpoint=.*/server.endpoint=$SERVER_IP/g' JCatascopia-Agent-*/JCatascopiaAgentDir/resources/agent.properties"
 cd JCatascopia-Agent-*
 ./installer.sh
 ```